scalar-labs/scalardb/docs/getting-started.md

   PRIMARY KEY (tx_id)
 );
 ```
-We do not go deeper here to explain in detail, but the added definitions are metadata used by client-coordinated transactions of Scalar DB.
+We will not go deeper into the details here, but the added definitions are metadata used by client-coordinated transactions of Scalar DB.
-For more details, please take a look at [this document](schema.md).
+For more explanation, please take a look at [this document](schema.md).

 After reapplying the schema, we can update the code as follows to make it transactional.
 ```java:ElectronicMoneyWithTransaction.java